toolzmaker/DiscordSaveDeleted/README.md

 You can delete every message from memory by clicking [X] button.<br/>
 Make sure you enabled auto-update in your userscript settings, so you can get later versions.<br/><br/>

+You need browser addon for userscripts to work: Tampermonkey (Chrome) or Greasemonkey (Firefox) or Violentmonkey.

 Discussion:<br/>
 Discord: <a>https://discord.gg/BJTk6get7H</a><br/>
 Telegram: <a>https://t.me/toolz_maker</a>